jarofjam/Pulpo/README.md

 * Http method GET: to get all requests(or filter them by status and(or) department) which were created by a logged in user
 * Http method POST: to create a new request with logged in user as an applicant
 #### api/applicant/request/{id}
-* Http method PUT: to update a request(cancel it or change the description field)
+* Http method PUT: to update a request(cancel it or change description)
 ### Request by performer
 #### api/performer/department/request
 * Http method GET: to get all requests addressed to the department of the currently logged in user
 #### api/performer/request[?status={status}]
 * Http method GET: to get all requests currently logged in user is assigned for as a performer(or filter them by status)
 #### api/performer/request/{id}
-* Http method PUT: to update a request(cancel it, sigh up for it or change the comment filed)
+* Http method PUT: to update a request(change status, sigh up for it or change comment)
 ### Request by Moderator
 #### api/moderator/request[?status={status}&department={department}]
 * Http method GET: to get all requests(or filter them by status and(or) department)
 #### api/moderator/request/{id}
-* Http method PUT: to change a request(cancel it or update topic, description, comment or dealine fields)
+* Http method PUT: to change a request(change status or update topic, description, comment or dealine)
 * Http method DELETE: to delete a request

  ## Database
 ### Database schema
 ![Database schema](images/DB_schema_postgre.png)
  ## UI
- ### In Progress - some parts may not work
+ ### In Progress - does not work at all
 ### /admin page
 * By default shows lists of all users and roles
 * Provides input forms to create  new users and roles